Welcome to your online class with Professor Brad Reynolds.

 WILL I BE TAKING THE EXAMS ONLINE IN A TIMED PERIOD?

 Yes.
-You multiple choice exams will be posted online at Canvas and they will be timed, so pay close attention to those requirements which are detailed in your course syllabus.
+You multiple choice exams will be posted online at Canvas and they will be timed, so pay close attention to those requirements which are detailed in your course Syllabus.
+Check the Calendar section of the course Syllabus to see the examination dates.

 WHAT IF I DON'T HAVE ENOUGH TIME TO TAKE THE EXAM?

 The expectation is that you will study for your exams well ahead of time in this online class, just as you would in a face to face class.
 Specifically, you should review the multiple choice questions in your American History book.
-If you do, you will not have too many surprises on the day of exam.
+If you do, you will not have too many surprises on the day of exam and you should have plenty of time to complete your test.

 WHAT DO I DO IF THE TEST IS HAVING TECHNICAL DIFFICULTIES?

 Don't panic!
 Canvas sometimes moves slowly.
 Be patient.
-You will have enough time to complete the exam if you studied ahead of time.
+You should have enough time to complete the exam if you studied ahead of time.
 Do NOT hit refresh or any other button since that will submit your exam.
-DO make sure you have a good internet connection, DO use a browser other than Explorer, and DO try and take the test on something other than a laptop, and DO try to take the exam early (the test will usually post at 12:01 a.m. and always before noon).
+DO make sure you have a good internet connection, DO use a trusted browser, DO take the test on a trusted device, and DO try to take the exam early (the test will usually post at 12:01 a.m. and always before noon on the scheduled test dates).
 If you still experience a problem, then send an email to Dr. Reynolds.
 Do NOT contact the college!
 Contact Dr. Reynolds and he will get back to you within 24 hours with a solution to your problem.
 WHERE DO I FIND THE PROJECT WORKSHEETS?

-Go to "more" on the top right of this website and click on "Projects".
+Go to the website bradleyreynolds.weebly.com and click on "Projects".

 DO I HAVE TO DO THE PROJECTS IN THE ORDER THEY ARE LISTED?